Developing Skills for a Lifetime of Learning

 Entering Kindergarten Early

 Students with birthdays from September 2 - October 31 may be able to enter kindergarten early.
-If you are interested in our early entrance process, please contact firstname.lastname@example.org at 651-636-1626.
+The deadline to apply for early entrance is April 1st of each year to begin Kindergarten in the fall.
+If you are interested in our early entrance process, please contact firstname.lastname@example.org at 651-635-1626.

 Parents may have a child voluntarily withheld for a year if they feel their child is not yet ready to attend kindergarten.

 Roseville Area Schools now offers free All-Day Kindergarten at all elementary buildings.
 Students are automatically placed in all-day kindergarten when completing the enrollment process.

 Our six neighborhood schools offer kindergarten programs.
 Use the district map to locate your neighborhood school.
 If you're still not sure, please contact the Central Enrollment Office at 651-635-1626.

 Besides the neighborhood schools, four district-wide kindergarten options also exist at Harambee, Parkview, Central Park, and the Dual Language Immersion program at Little Canada.
 Transportation is provided for district students.
 For these schools, enrollment is based on a lottery that takes place in February.
 After November 1, we post lottery information for the upcoming school year.

 Parkview Center School nurtures high achievement with an emphasis on the themes Imagination, Innovation, and Teamwork in a K-8 school.
 The school also embraces global citizenship through a framework called PEACE – Peace, Equity, Action, Community, and Environment – and engages in a culturally responsive arts program.